 Skip to content

-Indigenous people are disproportionately over represented in criminal justice system and form an important part of this work.
+Indigenous people are disproportionately over represented in criminal justice system and form an important part of the work of the program.
 A National Health and Medical Research Council capacity building grant in the Indigenous offender health area is helping to develop a cohort of researchers for the justice health field.

 Abstract adapted from the Justice Health Research Program